gobolinux/Documentation/content/latest/Getting-Started/Package-Management/Alien-Packaging-Subsystem.md

 ## Limitations

-Sadly, at the moment we are lacking support for some popular package managers like npm or cargo.
+Sadly, at the moment we are lacking support for some popular package managers, like npm or cargo.

 If you want to contribute support for these package manager look here: https://github.com/gobolinux/AlienVFS/tree/master/gobo/alienvfs